chollma/chollma-eleventy/talks.md

 ## Final Thoughts

-I really appreciate you taking the time to read through these points.
+I appreciate you taking the time to read through these points.
 I list these out because I want to speak at events that are inclusive, accessible, and represent the diverse perspectives around us.
 If you have any questions or disagree with any of the information above, please [reach out](/contact/) and provide that feedback.